zxuuuustupid/StanfordDogs/README.md

 I used the trained resnet18 model for fine-tuning, and the results were obvious: [results](results)
 Accuracy on test and train set both reach 93% !

-Finally I visualized loss and accuracy in training process of different method:
+Finally I visualized loss and accuracy in training process of different method (10 categories):
 <table>
   <tr>
     <td align="center">